 Spelling, Grammar and Punctuation continue to be very important and are tested in a separate national paper at the end of Year 6.
 Vocabulary still has a very high priority, which some children will find challenging, including giving definitions; exploring all key grammatical terms and uses eg a knowledge of prefixes and suffixes, improving the children’s understanding of changing the word correctly, adverbs, adjectives; past, present, future tense use; sentence construction and effectiveness and punctuation skills (; : – , “ “ etc) Children are required to demonstrate knowledge on sentence types and their differing punctuation.

-Daily phonic work will continue for those children who need it, in small, similar ability groups by a range of adults.
-Your child’s spellings, and Key Words, which relate to national age related expectations, can be found in their homework folders and spelling books, will inform you, throughout the year, what your child needs to work on at home.
+Daily phonic work will continue for those children who need it, in small, groups with adults.
+Please see the charts in the back of communication books to see which phonics your child needs support with at home.
+Your child’s spellings, and Key Words, which relate to national age related expectations, can be found in their homework folder and spelling book.

-All children will continue to participate in daily maths lessons and those who need to will continue to participate in daily FAST Maths sessions aimed at rapid recall of multiplication and division facts to 12 x 12.
-An important school focus continues to be that of problem solving and reasoning, (explaining how and why using mathematical terminology,) and developing both their written and mental skills and be presented with many opportunities to apply their skills and knowledge to ‘real life’ problems and in different contexts.
+All children continue to participate in daily maths lessons and those who need to, will continue to participate in daily FAST Maths sessions aimed at rapid recall of multiplication and division facts to 12 x 12.
+An important school focus is problem solving and reasoning, (explaining how and why using mathematical terminology,) and developing formal written and mental skills.
+Pupils will be presented with many opportunities to apply skills and knowledge to ‘real life’ problems in different contexts.
 Areas where you can support your child at home include:

 - Fractions – Use % and know decimal and fraction equivalence for ½ ¼ 1/5 4/5 1/10 4/10 etc